surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 ## Regex $Matches

-When you use the `-match` operator, an automatic variable called `$matches` is created with the results of the match.
+When you use the `-match` operator, an automatic variable called `$Matches` is created with the results of the match.
 If you have any sub expressions in your regex, those sub matches are also listed.